FloLenz-dev/last-fm-bits/README.md

 - clusters them by k-means-clustering based on their tags
 - TO-DO: more sophisticated clustering with better results, code-cleanup

+## rank_artists.py
+- compare your Last.fm top Artists to a list of Artist (e.g. a Festival Lineup)
+- uses the similiar Artist Option of last.fm
+- TO-DO: do reverse search

 # Setup

 **install python packages**